wp-plugins/mycred/readme.txt

 * Adjusted libks.js to take into account slow server connections.
 * Adjusted bad logic in BuddyPress navigation setup for points history.
 * Added option to re-name the points history slug from the default "mycred-history".
+* Fixed Bug #39 - If user object is not passed on when wp_login fires, the loggin_in() method fails.

 = 1.1.2 =
 * Fixed Bug #35 - Rankings is not displaying in BuddyPress profile header.